 Select a an exam type

-Minimum requirements First degree (2:1) or equivalent qualification in Physical Sciences or Life Sciences and A level in Mathematics
+First degree (2:1) or equivalent qualification, in Physical Sciences (Chemistry, Maths, Physics, Stats or Engineering), or Life Sciences (Biology, Biochemistry, Biomedical Sciences)

 Students living in